mojodojo101/mojo_blog/service-docs/snmp.md

 # **[braa](https://github.com/mteg/braa)**
-* I didnt get a chance to teast this one yet
+* I didnt get a chance to test this one yet
 * But from what i have heard this lets u download oids way faster
 ```bash
      braa <communitystring>@<ip>:<oid>